realaravinth/null-CTF-frontend/docs/API.md

 							"score" : integer
 						}...]
 				}
+				// where answer is:
-				enum answer = {
+				//enum answer = {
-					null, // when user hasn't answered the challenge yet answer // when user has answered the question
+				//	null, // when user hasn't answered the challenge yet
+				//	answer // when user has answered the question
-				}
+				//}
 					```
 		* `401`:
 			* description: unauthorized --- unauthenticated requests for challenges